 Games

-This page contains a collection of games that I have written for RISC OS over the years.
+This page contains a collection of games that I have written for, or ported to, RISC OS over the years.
 Most of them play on the desktop, though there are a few simple full-screen BASIC programs.

 Hopefully some of the games are fun...